daodaofr/AlignPS/README.md

 ## Introduction

-This is the implementation for [Anchor-Free Person Search](https://arxiv.org/abs/2103.11617) in CVPR2021.
+This is the implementation for [Anchor-Free Person Search](https://openaccess.thecvf.com/content/CVPR2021/papers/Yan_Anchor-Free_Person_Search_CVPR_2021_paper.pdf) in CVPR2021 and its extended version [Efficient Person Search: An Anchor-Free Approach](https://arxiv.org/abs/2109.00211).

 A brief introduction in Chinese can be found at https://zhuanlan.zhihu.com/p/359617800